dvogureckiy99/Guides/windows_os/labs_design_eng.md

 8. Dont use bright colors for plotting (they are hardly visible in the report).

+9. Figures shouldnt be overloaded, if you compare two modes or controllers - only two lines per figure are required.

 ## 3. Text representation

 1. The text in the report must be **Width aligned** with **1.25cm first line indent**.